Shoulder strength is a gateway to executing harder, mastery-level skills in calisthenics.

 Handstand Push-Ups are EASILY the most effective bodyweight shoulder movement there is.
 No other exercise comes close to simulating the same shoulder-pressing movement that builds strong shoulders.

-In fact, who needs weights when you can simply press YOUR own body?
+In fact, who needs weights when you can simply use YOUR own body’s weight?

-For those who are not yet able to get into the handstand position, or who can’t complete many (if any) Handstand Push-Ups, you can’t go wrong with Feet Elevated Pike Push-Ups.
+For those who are not yet able to get into the handstand position, or who can’t complete many (if any) Handstand Push-Ups, you can’t go wrong with Decline Pike Push-Ups.